m-t-chang/simple-bus-arrivals-sg/readme.md

 -   save your favorites with localStorage
 -   language toggle
 -   can "Save to Desktop" on mobile - shows good icon and name
+-   clicking a card expands it to show more details

 -   MVP:
 -   choose bus stop via dropdown